- Our goal and intent is to support blockchain forks.

 If you’re interested in pursuing one of these strategies, there are many service providers who can help you setup one of these entities and answer any questions you may have.
 But make sure you allow yourself enough time to do so — especially if you need this completed before a certain date — because they typically take about a month to set up.

-Complete this form to request support for a new digital asset, including airdrops and blockchain forks.
+Complete this form to request support for a new digital asset.

 Kingdom Trust does not provide, promote, endorse or sell investment products and does not endorse or promote any individual investment advisor or investment sponsor.